Category: Lent

 To those who seek to pervert justice and to collude with others against some other person, these readings expose those evil thoughts and flood the darkness with the piercing light of God’s justice.
 No one has a right to judge others when their own intentions are not pure.
 Only God can give real justice, just as only God brings ultimate mercy.

-To those who are the victims of oppression, these readings give hope that God in his mercy will always hear the cry of the poor and give to the downtrodden the salvation which they seek.
+To those who are the victims of oppression, these readings give hope that God in his mercy will always walk with those who walk through the dark valley, and give to the downtrodden the salvation which they seek.
 God is ultimately very interested in the kind of justice that is characterized by right relationships with one another and with Him.
 It is the desire of God’s heart that this kind of justice would be tempered with mercy and would go out and lighten all the dark places of the earth.

 Today we are called upon to right wrongs, to be completely honest and forthright in our dealings with others, to seek to purify our hearts of any wicked intent, and most of all to seek to restore right relationships with any person who has something against us, or against whom we have something.
 Our prayer this day is that God’s mercy and justice would reign, and that God’s kingdom would come about in all its fullness.